-7 Depending on the outcome of the so-called "Omnibus" proposal implications

-Current state: Governance : Responsibility for due diligence is distributed between the ESG and Compliance teams at the group level and procurement teams at the OpCo level.
+Governance: Responsibility for due diligence is distributed between the ESG and Compliance teams at the group level and procurement teams at the OpCo level.
 However, formal structures to monitor and report on due diligence are not yet established.

-Strategy : While material IROs have been identified through a double materiality assessment, their integration into business strategy is not yet consistent across the group.
-Policies : The EPH Procurement Policy sets minimum supplier standards and serves as a basic Code of Conduct.
+Strategy: While material IROs have been identified through a double materiality assessment, their integration into business strategy is not yet consistent across the group.

+Policies: The EPH Procurement Policy sets minimum supplier standards and serves as a basic Code of Conduct.
 The Know Your Customer (KYC) Policy mandates screening of business partners but does not currently include a clear mandate to assess human rights or other ESG considerations.

-Planned actions for the next reporting cycle: 1.
-Assign formal governance responsibilities for due diligence oversight to the ESG and Compliance teams with regular reporting to the Board.
-2. Ensure Procurement Policy principles are embedded into all contracts across OpCos.
-3. Expand the KYC Policy to include certain high-risk ESG considerations, particularly human rights, and ensure alignment with group-level double materiality assessment outcomes.
+- Assign formal governance responsibilities for due diligence oversight to the ESG and Compliance teams with regular reporting to the Board. - Ensure Procurement Policy principles are embedded into all contracts across OpCos. - 3.
+Expand the KYC Policy to include certain highrisk ESG considerations, particularly human rights, and ensure alignment with group-level double materiality assessment outcomes.

+(\mathcal{A})